Easy to Difficult Bible Trivia Quiz

 Answer C: The Lord is my shepherd.

-Psalm 23 is probably the most famous psalm ever quoted.
+Psalm 23 is probably the most famous psalm ever quoted, especially at funerals.

 -